baaahs/lights/README.md

 For whatever reason pybonjour seems problematic via the package managers.
 You may have better luck if you download pybonjour and unpack it from the distribution.
 It's on [Google Code](https://code.google.com/archive/p/pybonjour/downloads)

     cd pybonjour-1.1.1
+    # You may not need the sudo for this - try it without first
     sudo python setup.py install